rishihk/rishihk/README.md

 - 🤔 I am interested in Cloud Computing, Software Infrastructure, Devops, AI/ML and Fullstack development.
 - 📚 Currently working on advancing my Cloud and Devops skills and learning GoLang fundementals.
 - 🔍 I am persistently curious about software development and proactively seek new learning opportunities to expand my knowledge.
-- 🤝 If you have any exciting project ideas and looking to collaborate, you can reach out to me on [LinkedIn](https://www.linkedin.com/in/hrishikesha-hk-1510ab21a/) or mail [hk.hrishi30@gmail.com](mailto:hk.hrishi30@gmail.com)
+- 🤝 If you have any exciting project ideas and are looking to collaborate, you can reach out to me on [LinkedIn](https://www.linkedin.com/in/hrishikesha-hk-1510ab21a/) or mail [hk.hrishi30@gmail.com](mailto:hk.hrishi30@gmail.com)

 <!---
 rishihk/rishihk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.